Smaller and More Flexible Cuckoo Filters: Evaluation

-\newparagraph{Space overhead.} The space overhead depends on the FPR and a valid comparison is thus only possible for the same FPR.
-For a given FPR, the $(2,2)$~windowed Cuckoo filter has the smallest space overhead compared to Prefix, VQF and bucketed Cuckoo filters (see factors $C$ in Table~\ref{tab:filter_comparison}).
+\subparagraph{Space overhead} The space overhead depends on the FPR and a valid comparison is thus only possible for the same FPR.
+For a given FPR, the $(2,2)$~windowed Cuckoo filter has the smallest space overhead compared to Prefix, VQF and bucketed Cuckoo filters (factors~$C$ in Table~\ref{tab:filter_comparison}).

-\newparagraph{Summary.} Our design has a smaller space overhead compared to state-of-the are filters, while lookup times remain competitive.
-If fast insertion times are essential, and an FPR of $2^{-8}$ is tolerable, Prefix filters are preferable.
+\subparagraph{Summary} Our design has a smaller space overhead compared to state-of-the-art filters, while lookup times remain competitive.
+If fast insertion times are essential and an FPR of $2^{-8}$ is tolerable, Prefix filters are preferable.